 - 1. Using the Worker Request Form, contact the appropriate apprenticeship program or dispatch center to request apprentices who are enrolled in the apprenticeship program; and - 2.
-Request female or minority apprentices from the union or open shop apprenticeship program if such an action will help remedy historical underutilization in the Contractor's workforce. - 3.
-If the apprenticeship program is unable to supply an apprentice and if the program is open for applications or allows direct entry from the Oregon Employment Division, make reasonable and necessary efforts to recruit apprentice applicants from WorkSource at the Oregon Employment Department, and seek to enroll them into an apprenticeship program.
+If the apprenticeship program is unable to supply a Section 3 Resident for dispatch, and if the program is open for applications or allows direct entry from the Oregon Employment Division, make reasonable and necessary efforts to recruit apprentice applicants from WorkSource at the Oregon Employment Department, and seek to enroll them into an apprenticeship program.

-Worksource Oregon is Oregon's largest source for job ready applicants:
+WorkSource Oregon is Oregon's largest source for job ready applicants: Recruitment Services are local, statewide, and nationwide

-- Recruitment Services are local, statewide, and nationwide - Computerized job match system matches applicants to job qualifications - On-the-job training resources available to offset cost of new hires - Go to: www.imatchskills.org or call 503-257-HIRE establish the Contractor's efforts to satisfy the diversity goals; and
+- Computerized job match system matches applicants to job qualifications - On-the-job training resources available to offset cost of new hires - Go to: www.imatchskills.org or call 503-257-HIRE